Programming as Theory Building: Peter Naur's Essay

 NetHogs see consumed bandwidth

-Posted on Thu, 16 Apr 2015 in Systems • Tagged with linux
+Posted on Thu, 16 Apr 2015 in Infraestructura • Tagged with linux

 To measure the bandwidth I am using right now, I use NetHogs